BaseMax/C-Minifier/README.md

 ### TODO

+- Adding more C keywords if needed or missed
 - Automatically rename and make short identifier names (A hash-map list to keep original name and new random name and a function to generate a short (and unique) name)

 Welcome to help and feel free to contribute and send Pull request.